PinaxX/Farsi-Word-Cloud-Generator/README.md

 # Farsi-word-cloud-generator
-This notebook can generate Farsi (Persian) word clouds from twitter data.
+This notebook can generate Farsi (Persian) word clouds from Twitter data.

 Data gathering phase is not included in this code, I used snscrape for this purpose.
 Check this link out for more details:
 https://betterprogramming.pub/how-to-scrape-tweets-with-snscrape-90124ed006af